Gazania: sowing, planting and care

 Sow Gazania

-• Pot seedlings into buckets when they can be handled.
+- Prick out the seedlings into buckets when they can be handled.

 Planting

-Where to plant Gazania ?
+Where to plant Gazania?

-When to plant ?
+When to plant?

-How to plant ?
+How to plant?

-• Work the soil, remove weeds, add gravel or sand if it tends to be compact.
+- Work the soil, remove weeds, add gravel or sand if it tends to be compact.

-• Dig staggered holes corresponding to the width of the rootballs.
+- Dig staggered holes corresponding to the width of the rootballs.

 Care

-• In cool climates, plants can be grown in pots and overwintered indoors to keep them for several years.
+- In cool climates, plants can be grown in pots and overwintered indoors to keep them for several years.

-• Below -10°C, plants die, but you may still observe natural sowings in spring.
+- Below -10°C, plants die, but you may still observe natural sowings in spring.

 Propagation by cuttings

-• Prepare a pot by filling it with 50% potting compost mixed with 50% sand.
+- Prepare a pot by filling it with 50% potting compost mixed with 50% sand.

-• Remove leaves near the base of the cutting.
+- Remove leaves near base of cutting.

-Uses and associations
+Uses and companion plants

-Their mat-forming habit makes them charming low-maintenance rockery subjects and plants for heat-baked banks.
+Their mat-forming habit makes them charming low-maintenance rockery subjects and ideal for heat-baked banks.
 Gazanias also perform very well in planters placed on a balcony or in urns that adorn a patio or a conservatory.

-Further information
+Further reading

 Discover our range of Gazania.

+.
+Happy gardening!
 Planting, Sowing, and Maintaining Gazanias

 Gazanias, with their vibrant and colourful blooms, are a splendid addition to any garden.
 Whether you're a seasoned gardener or just starting out, understanding the proper techniques for planting, sowing, and maintaining these young plants is essential for a flourishing display.